canyala/Canyala.Mercury/README.md

 ## Build preparations
-Run the commandf below in the solution repository.
+Run the command below in the solution repository.

 $ git submodule update --init --recursive